Military History Career Options: Information and Requirements

 A Master of Arts in Military History is available entirely in an online format.
 Students learn about the wars, battles and...

-Individuals who are interested in military history and the social and economic impact of warfare may consider a degree in...
+Individuals who are interested in the military and the social and economic impact of warfare may consider a degree in military...

 Ph.D. programs with concentrations in military history are rare; therefore, coursework for these types of programs is not...